-Join Yeuda Ben-Atar for an in-depth discussion in this video Choosing the right tempo and samples for house, part of Programming Beats in Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Choosing the right tempo and samples for house, part of Ableton Live 9: Programming Beats.

 Male 1: House music has been around for decades, and an old form of it can even be heard before the birth of the genre in various jazz, disco, African, and even rock tunes.
 First, let's listen to a couple of examples of house beats.
 In the electronic dance music world, also known as EDM, it's common to feature only the drums at the beginning and end of tracks.
 Producers do this to give DJs enough time to mix in and out their songs.
 There are many different types of house beats, progressive, electro, deep, tech, and even more.
 We're going to talk about the fundamentals, and make a basic house beat.
 That with some variation can fit all those styles of music.